 Co-Director of Medical Education, Cardiovascular Services

 Dr. Flitter completed his Internal Medicine residency at Boston University Hospital and a fellowship in Cardiovascular Medicine at the University of Massachusetts.
 He came to Colorado in 1981 to join the Colorado Permanente Medical Group as an invasive cardiologist, a position he held until 2009.
 He is currently co-director (with Dr. Michael Fisher) of the weekly EKG course for medical students and house staff, including instruction in cardiac auscultation and clinical cardiology.
-Additionally, he attends in the Caritas Clinic twice a month.

 Michael T. Morton, MD, FACP